 Teeth are perfectly created to work together, so when one or more teeth are missing it’s complicated to do things that before seem so easy, like smiling, chewing, or speaking.
 Has this happened to you or to one of your loved ones?
 If the answer is yes, then this information on how you can recover your smile can be very useful.

-As the years pass, teeth can be lost by many reasons, such as periodontal diseases, traumas or decays.
-If a lost tooth is not immediately replaced the surrounding bone begins to collapse or shrink, and also the missing adjacent support will make surrounding teeth to drift.
+As the years pass, teeth can be lost for many reasons, such as periodontal diseases, traumas, or decay.
+If a lost tooth is not immediately replaced the surrounding bone begins to collapse or shrink, and also the missing adjacent support will make surrounding teeth drift.

-Fortunately, this problem can be solve, and depending on your dental needs your dentist may suggest one of the next three options to help you replace your lost teeth:
+Fortunately, this problem can be solved, and depending on your dental needs your dentist may suggest one of the next three options help you replace your lost teeth:

 A partial denture is a prosthesis that supports, provides stability, and helps to restore your smile by replacing a single tooth or several missing teeth.
 Partial dentures are a personalized design made by your dentist after taking an impression of your teeth, and they can be made to closely resemble your natural teeth so that your appearance does not change much.

 When you lose all of your teeth, facial muscles can sag, making you look older.
 Dentures in your lower or upper jaw can help you to fill out the appearance of your face and profile.

 Just like dentures, a dental bridge can also replace just a single tooth or several missing teeth.
 The difference is that a dental bridge is at least three crowns together.
 This treatment covers the space where the teeth are missing, and the remaining teeth serve as anchors for the bridge.

 Dental bridges are used to improve a tooth’s appearance, shape, and alignment, and are made of porcelain fused to metal, ceramics, or zirconia.

 Depending on your condition, this treatment is performed between 3 and 5 days, but the results are totally worth the wait.